gokulm/BoltOn/docs/index.md

         }
     }

-LoosenBolts() will run all the classes that implement `ICleanupTask` in all the bolted assemblies.
 To use other BoltOn packages and/or add other assemblies, add them using options:

     services.BoltOn(options =>
     {